-I have started my IT career in Oct 2002 and more than decade have always followed Waterfall model of software development in different companies, even though the nature of Waterfall model has changed a lot in last decade.
+I have started my IT career in Oct 2002 as QA engineer and more than decade have always followed Waterfall model of software development in different companies, even though the nature of Waterfall model has changed a lot in last decade.

 Waterfall model is like Indian government contractors and engineers laying out world class (?) roads in IT capital of India which is Bangalore.
 This road won’t last for more than quarter or month I should say, then they will do world class (?) fixes and story continues.

 I’ve seen similar thing happening ( but not as worst as in above case ) with majority of the Waterfall/ modified waterfall / fast agile projects as well. ( Please note in Indian software industry situation is not as bad as Indian government organizations , otherwise we wouldn’t be ruling silicon valley and IT world.
 I just wanted to give some real life scenario to explain concept , advance apologies if somebody is hurt with this analogy ) .

 But if you want to build and maintain true world class software which your consumers will love for many years , then you must follow BDD techniques and Cucumber is the tool which comes in handy.